mfriedman95/ExistingGit1R2/README.md

 # ExistingGit1R2
 Git first, R second uploading existing .rmd file into new repo

-This is a test of branching
+This is a test of branching test